 WordPress has grown into a powerful eCommerce platform.
 While there are a ton of done-for-you eCommerce solutions like Shopify and BigCommerce, WordPress is still the go-to choice for a majority of shop owners.

-A lot has changed since we last wrote about ecommerce plugins for WordPress.
+A lot has changed since we last wrote about eCommerce plugins for WordPress.
 In fact, WooCommerce didn’t exist.
-Now, they are the #1 ecommerce platform and was recently purchased by WordPress’s parent company, Automattic.
+Now, they are the #1 eCommerce platform and was last year purchased by WordPress’s parent company, Automattic.

 Payment Gateways Supported: Amazon, PayPal, Stripe, 2Checkout, Mijireh and a ton more.

 Shopp Plugin is a premium shopping solution plugin for WordPress with a rich and polished feature list.
 It is easy to install and manage, and is compatible with almost all WP themes.
 Some of its important features are support for physical & digital products, order history, email notifications, fast product search, shipping rate calculations, discounts and promo codes.

 Payment Gateways Supported: 2Checkout.com, PayPal and Google Checkout.
 Available as an optional add-on: Authorize.net, PayJunction, FirstData/LinkPoint, HSBC ePayments and eWay Payments.

 WP eCommerce claims to be the original eCommerce plugin for WordPress.
 There are mixed feelings about the WP eCommerce plugin, some people say it is only for a handful of products, but I’ve seen sites with larger inventories.
 WP eCommerce has umpteen free and premium themes built using its code, and its seemingly infinite list of features, it really is an essential powerhouse of a plugin.